The Product of Time: Looking Into Luxury Watchmakers

 Richard Mille, the University of Manchester, and McLaren Applied Technologies collaborated to create the RM-50-03, the lightest mechanical chronograph watch in the world.
 Made from graphene, it weighs only 40g, strap included.
 With every model so unique, and many rare, these performance-oriented timepieces are worn by professional athletes across every discipline, including Bubba Watson, Yohan Blake, and Rafael Nadal.

-It’s unsurprising then that Mille tapped into the Olympic fever, especially in step with the hard luxury tint to the LVMH-sponsored Paris Games, with the launch of 'Beyond Success'.
-A campaign tracking the buildup to the world's most prestigious sporting event by showcasing four Olympians (and friends of Richard Mille) "whose inspirational stories will continue to resonate long after the competition fades away."
+It’s unsurprising, then, that Mille tapped into the Olympic fever, especially in step with the hard luxury tint to the LVMH-sponsored Paris Games, with the launch of 'Beyond Success'.
+An ambassador-centred campaign tracking the buildup to the world's most prestigious sporting event by showcasing four Olympians (and friends of Richard Mille) "whose inspirational stories will continue to resonate long after the competition fades away."

-Asking the question “what does sound look like?”, in 2023, Jaeger Le-Coultre partnered with multi-hyphenate Tokio Myers on a unique show in London’s 1931 Cinema, set in the newly restored Battersea Power Station.
+In 2023, Jaeger Le-Coultre asked and answered the question “What does sound look like?”, through a unique show with multi-hyphenate Tokio Myers in London’s 1931 Cinema, set in the newly restored Battersea Power Station.

-The Swiss watchmaker commission Myers for an original soundtrack to accompany a one-of-a-kind sound and light show where music and mathematics come together in celebration of the golden ratio — a guiding formula for beauty.
+The Swiss watchmaker commissioned Myers – who was born with synesthesia – for an original soundtrack to accompany a one-of-a-kind sound and light show where music and mathematics come together in celebration of the golden ratio – a guiding formula for beauty.

-The proportions of Jaeger Le-Coultre’s original Reverso wristwatch, introduced in 1931 during the height of the Art Deco movement, were determined by the golden ratio, a traditional symbol of harmony and beauty established by early mathematicians such as Euclid and Pythagoras (c.
-300 BC).
+The proportions of Jaeger Le-Coultre’s original Reverso wristwatch, introduced in 1931 during the height of the Art Deco movement, were determined by the golden ratio, a traditional symbol of harmony and beauty established by early mathematicians such as Euclid and Pythagoras.

 MOF Team